 In the winter, Reykjavik is awash with lights and festive decorations, making the city look like one giant Christmas card.
 Iceland becomes a total winter wonderland during the cold season, with ice fields as far as the eye can see to partially frozen waterfalls and blue ice caves.
 While not all roads are passable during this time, the Golden Circle, the south coast, Reykjanes peninsula, Snæfellsnes peninsula and Akureyri are accessible and can be done in a day tour from Reykjavik.
 Iceland’s most beloved waterfall, Gullfoss, is especially impressive during wintertime, surrounded by icicles and with thundering water bursting through thick layers of ice.
 Winter also allows visitors to experience Iceland’s natural ice caves, which form in the Vatnajokull glacier between November and March.
 Because the nights are long this time of year, you have a better chance of seeing the Northern Lights.
 And last but definitely not least, there are geothermal pools around nearly every corner if you crave a respite from the cold.

-In the depths of winter, Prague is spellbindingly beautiful.
-Prague Castle is magical under the snow, and families will be able to enjoy the castle courtyards and surrounding area without the crowds.
+Prague is spellbindingly beautiful in the depths of winter.
+Its landmark Prague Castle is magical under the snow, and families will be able to enjoy the castle courtyards and surrounding area without the crowds.
 Don’t miss St. Vitus’ Cathedral within the castle complex — an impressive ode to Gothic architecture and artistry.
 Consider paying the small fee to climb the cathedral tower; the reward is a stunning view over the historic heart of the city.
-The medieval Charles Bridge, breathtaking in the snow, is another must-see.
-Christmas markets are a key part of enjoying the holiday season in Prague, where families can feast on barbecued sausages (klobasa) and hot sugar-coated pastries (trdelnik) and perhaps catch a glimpse of St. Nick, who roams the Old Market Square during this time.
+The medieval Charles Bridge, breathtaking in the snowfall, is another must-see.
+Christmas markets are a key part of enjoying the holiday season in Prague, where families can feast on barbecued sausages (klobasa) and hot sugar-coated pastries (trdelnik), and perhaps catch a glimpse of St. Nick, who roams the Old Market Square during this time.
 To catch a break from the cold, treat the kids to a marionette performance at one of the many theaters around town.

 A trip to the Galapagos is the ultimate family adventure.
 December through May is the islands’ “warm season,” when ocean temperatures are comfortable for swimming and snorkeling.
 In order to fully experience and appreciate this exotic, remote wilderness, put your faith in Lindblad Expeditions, an award-winning ecotourism company, and board the National Geographic Endeavour for an action-packed week of exploration and discovery.
 Each day includes a visit to a new island, a snorkeling trip in deep water to observe marine wildlife, and a walk or hike with an educational component.
 Every sailing includes a fleet of professionals to enrich the guest experience, from National Geographic-certified photo instructors to trained naturalists with an average of 10 to 12 years of experience.

-The best time to visit Dubai is November to March, when the city offers blue skies, primo beach weather, and temperatures in the high 70s (be aware that is this also peak season).
+The best time to visit Dubai is November to March, when the city offers blue skies, primo beach weather and temperatures in the high 70s (be aware that is this also peak season).
 Experience the thrill of an SUV excursion to the Arabian Desert, twisting and turning up and down the rims of sand dunes.
-Try your hand at sandboarding or gather up the courage to ride a camel (hopefully avoiding the spit) on the beautiful desert peaks.
-Visit the world’s tallest building, the Burj Khalifa, and take in a fascinating vantage point from the public observation deck on the 124th floor.
+Try your hand at sandboarding or gather up the courage to ride a camel on the beautiful desert peaks.
+Visit the towering Burj Khalifa and take in a fascinating vantage point from the public observation deck on the 124th floor.
 Stroll through the impressive Dubai Mall, which holds an aquarium, an indoor ice rink, a cinema with more than 22 screens and 1,200 stores.
 And last but not least, don’t leave Dubai without seeing the old part of the city.
-Board an old-fashioned wooden boat (or abra) and cross the river to browse and bargain in the souks.
+Board an old-fashioned wooden boat, or abra, and cross the river to browse and bargain in the souks.